arronKler/node-trojan/README.md

 # Node Trojan

-This is just a implementation of trojan protocol.
+This is just an implementation of trojan protocol.